NativeScript/firebase/packages/firebase-firestore/README.md

 To execute a batched write, follow these steps:

 1. Get the reference of the documents to operate on.
-2. Create a new [WriteBatch]() instance by calling the [batch]() method on the Firestore database instance.
+2. Create a new [WriteBatch](https://github.com/NativeScript/firebase/blob/main/packages/firebase-firestore/index.d.ts#L477-L490) instance by calling the [batch](#batch) method on the Firestore database instance.

 3. Perform operations() on the batch instance.

-4. After calling the batch operations method, commit the batch instance by calling the [commit]() method on the instance.
+4. After calling the batch operations method, commit the batch instance by calling the `commit` method on the `WriteBatch` instance.

 The example below shows how to delete all documents in a collection in a single operation: